Skip to main content

 Configure SUNK to use the scripts

-Once the scripts are in ConfigMaps, SUNK needs to know where to find them.
+After the scripts are in ConfigMaps, configure SUNK to locate them so the slurmd daemon can mount and execute them with each job.
 In the values.yaml file for the SUNK deployment, set the slurmConfig.slurmd.prologConfigMap and slurmConfig.slurmd.epilogConfigMap values to the ConfigMap names.
 Here’s an example:

 slurmConfig: